peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Returns:</b>

-The last defined tag for this CBOR data item, or -1 if the item is ntagged.
+The last defined tag for this CBOR data item, or -1 if the item is untagged.

 ### IsFalse